PacoReinaCampo/OpenNN/lifecycle/tex/chapters/chapter4.md

 - **Bidirectional Traceability**: Ensures that every requirement is addressed in the design and tested in V&V activities, and every design and test element can be traced back to a requirement.
 - **Change Traceability**: Documents the impact of changes in requirements on design and V&V activities, ensuring all updates are accounted for.

-**Importance**: Traceability data ensure that all requirements are met and verified, enhancing the integrity and completeness of the software development process.
+**Importance**: Traceability data ensure that all requirements are met and verified, enhancing the integrity and completeness of the hardware development process.

 ## REVIEW AND ANALYSIS PROCEDURES